What is a BEO at Events? A Complete Guide to Banquet Event Orders

 It's a tool of communication between the host of an event and the on-site venue staff to keep them informed and prepared.

-Since last-minute adjustments—such as guest count revisions or special requests—can happen at the eleventh hour, having the BEO in hand well in advance enables the changes to be made without interrupting the flow of the event.
+Last-minute adjustments like guest count revisions or special requests can happen at the eleventh hour.
+Having the BEO in hand well in advance enables the changes to be made.

 What Should a BEO Include?

 As you prepare for the hustle and bustle of your upcoming events, don't forget all of the important details!
-Here are the key details a banquet event order should include:

 1. Event Timeline